9.3 Exchanges between young people and policy-makers on global issues

 - Hungarian Farmers' Association (Fiatal Gazdák Magyarországi Szövetsége – AGRYA) are invited to the meetings.

-The common feature of these organisations is to promote strong engagement among young people.
+The common feature of these organisations is the promotion of strong engagement among young people.
 The number of invitees is constantly expanding.
-The output of the conversations is typically a reminder of the discussions.
-(For more information on the Board, see sub-chapter 5.3 Youth representation bodies)
+The outcome of the talks is usually a reminder of the discussions.
+(For more information on the Board, see 5.3 Youth representation bodies)

 Global issues exchanges with policy-makers at the international level